single-cell-data/SOMA/abstract_specification.md

 `SOMASparseNDArray` is a sparse, N-dimensional array of `primitive` type, with offset (zero-based) integer indexing on each dimension.
 The `SOMASparseNDArray` has a user-defined schema, which includes:

-- type: a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array;
+- type: a `primitive` type, expressed as an Arrow type (e.g., `int64`, `float32`, etc), indicating the type of data contained within the array
-- shape: the shape of the array, i.e. number and length of each dimension.
+- shape: the shape of the array, i.e., number and length of each dimension.

 All dimensions must have a positive (in particular, non-zero) length, and there must be 1 or more dimensions.
-Implicitly stored elements (i.e. those not explicitly stored in the array) are assumed to have a value of zero.
+Implicitly stored elements (i.e., those not explicitly stored in the array) are assumed to have a value of zero.
 Where explicitly referenced in the API, the dimensions are named `soma_dim_N`, where `N` is the dimension number (e.g., `soma_dim_0`), and elements are named `soma_data`.

 The default "fill" value for `SOMASparseNDArray` is the zero or null value of the array type (e.g., Arrow.float32 defaults to 0.0).